 - In support of student degree and certificate completion

 Two weeks before classes begin each term, students will be able to register for any course on any campus provided space is available and the they meet prerequisites.
-This year, registration will open for all students to take any course on any campus on May 9 for Summer classes and August 8 for Fall classes.
+This semester, registration will open for all students to take any course on any campus on January 2 for Spring classes.

 *NMSU no longer prints a paper version of the Course Schedule.